ICESAT-2HackWeek/GroundingLine-Greenland/README.md

 ### Additional resources or background reading

-**What is a ground line or grounding zone?
+What is a ground line or grounding zone?
-1. quote
-2. quote

-**ICESat-2
-1. Citation 2017 paper
-2. Link to NSIDC Data Portal
-3. Data access packages: icepyx, SlideRule
+1. Tidewater glaciers are marine-terminating outlet glaciers, where glacier flows to the ocean with its bedrock at the terminus beneath sea level.
+2. Grounding line is the boundary between grounded ice and the adjoining floating ice shelf or ice tongue ([Weertman et al., 1974](https://doi.org/10.3189/S0022143000023327)).
+Here is also a more recent review of "Remote sensing of glacier and ice sheet grounding lines" from [Friedl et al. (2020)](https://doi.org/10.1016/j.earscirev.2019.102948)

+ICESat-2
+1. Description of ICESat-2 satellite mission from [Markus et al. (2017)](https://doi.org/10.1016/j.rse.2016.12.029)
+2. ICESat-2 data is available on [NSIDC](https://nsidc.org/data/icesat-2/data)
+3. Python packages for obtaining ICESat-2 data: [icepyx](https://icepyx.readthedocs.io/en/latest/), [SlideRule](https://slideruleearth.io/)

-**Python Libraries for Geospatial Data Processing
+Python Libraries for Geospatial Data Processing
-1. gdal
-2. geopandas
-4. shapely
-5. rasterio
+1. [gdal](https://gdal.org/api/index.html#python-api) for general geospatial data processing.
+2. [GeoPandas](https://geopandas.org/en/stable/index.html) has *GeoDataFrame* that works great with raster or vector data.
+4. [Shapely](https://shapely.readthedocs.io/en/stable/) has great functions to work with vector data, such as creating and processing points, lines, and polygons.
+5. [Rasterio](https://rasterio.readthedocs.io/en/stable/) has all the basin functions to read and processing raster data.
-7. pyproj for projection transformation
+7. [pyproj](https://pyproj4.github.io/pyproj/stable/) works great for projection transformation
-8. xarray
+8. Xarray
+9. hdf5, netCDF4

 **Other useful tools
 1. **Version control: Github and git